 This is the second post in a series about shipping a car to Australia.
 For information on the requirements, how long it will take, and a list of fees and charges, read my first post titled What You Need to Know About Shipping Your Car to Australia.

-Below are the examples of the Vehicle Importation Application and the Addendum to an Application for Importing a Vehicle that I mention in the beginning of this post.
+Below are the examples of the Vehicle Importation Application and the Addendum to an Application for Importing a Vehicle that I mention at the beginning of this post.